Skip to content

 At first the objects are free to move.
 The curbs (the white 3D-printed part in "L" shape) should be square with the machines coordinates, and will help align the objects, in both position and angle.

-Once in place, the position of the objects must be calibrated in the GUI, such that the virtual representation is perfectly aligned with the physical objects.
+Once in place, the position of the objects must be calibrated in the GUI, such that the virtual representation is perfectly aligned with the physical deck.

-Calibration is the process of telling the robot where each object is located, making the virtual and the physical workspace must match exactly.
+Alignment is the process of telling the robot where each object is located, making the virtual workspace match the physical deck exactly.

-It is critical that new platforms and curbs are calibrated before using them, so we have guides for that:
+It is critical that new platforms and curbs are calibrated to their anchors before using them, so we have guides for that:

 Warning